What Is an Assisted Living Facility? An Expert Guide for Families

 • Consider when safety and isolation become concerns – Key indicators include difficulty with daily tasks, recent falls, overwhelming home maintenance, or family caregiver burnout.

-The average cost of $4,500 monthly often proves more predictable than home care expenses when factoring in modifications, utilities, meals, and emergency support needs.
+The average cost of $4,500 monthly often proves more predictable than home care expenses when you factor in modifications, utilities, meals, and emergency support.

 FAQs